kayleeyana/CMPG323_PROJECT_5_34385479/README.md

 1.Count of Orderid by CustomerName using a clustered column chart.
 2.Count of Sales by OrderDate and DeliverSales using a line and stacked column chart.
 3.Count of Orderid by category.

+# Product Monitoring Page provides insight upon clicking and hovering around visuals.

+1.Filter that navigates between pages upon clicking on each page selection.

+2. The left side of "Product Monitoring" page updates with each selection per visual using a slicer.

+               -Count of ProductID.
+               -Count of UnitInStock
+               -Average UnitsInStock.

+# List of Visual Insights to consider.
+1.Count of Productid by Category using a pie chart.
+2.Count of Productid by Category using the OrderDate implemented with a clustered column chart.
+3.Count of UnitsInProduct by category.

+# Customer Page provides insight upon clicking and hovering around visuals.

+1.Filter that navigates between pages upon clicking on each page selection.

+2. The left side of "Customer Monitoring" page updates with each selection per visual using a slicer.

+               -Count of ProductID.
+               -Count of UnitInStock
+               -Average UnitsInStock.

+# List of Visual Insights to consider.
+1.Filter Customer Monitoring Page by:

+          Selecting a customer Name.
+          Deliver Address.

+2.Count of Customerid by CustomerTitle using a clustered bar chart.
+2.Count of Quantity by Customer using a pie chart.

+# Filtering Page provides insight upon clicking and hovering around visuals.

+1.Filter that navigates between pages upon clicking on each page selection.

+Filter across the Filtering Page.
+1.CustomerName
+2.CustomerId
+3.Sales greater then R42000, 00

+Filter Product across the Filtering page.
+1.Category.
+2.Category.